Cirencester Deer Park School (’82-’89), Nottingham University (BSc Hons, ’89-’92), University of Kent at Canterbury (PhD, ’92-’96))

 University of Oxford Biochemistry Dept.

-Favourite thing to do in science Seeing new things!
+Favourite thing to do in my job Seeing new things!
 To me being a scientist is very much like being an explorer and I still get a big thrill every time I see something no-one has ever seen before.

 I use a synchrotron like a giant microscope to take a close look at the building blocks of life.